gkatechis/developer-support-helper/README.md

-# Developer Support ticket helper
+# Developer Support Ticket Helper

-This app helps agents in Z1 to identify Developer Support tickets by creating a Sunshine CR relationship between the ticket and the selected dev platform topic, along with the current user making the update and the complexity of the request.
+This app lets Z1 agents identify Developer Support tickets.

+It is opinionated and only allows one developer platform area to be selected.
+Additional textual information can be entered if needed.

 Please submit bug reports to gkatechis@zendesk.com

-# Developer-Support-helper
+## Setup
+Import Postman collection **Dev Support Helper App Ticket Fields.postman_collection.json**.
+Select 'Runner' Postman feature on colleciton.
+This will create app's needed custom ticket fields.